nagata-yuichi/Dihedral-Escher-Tiling/README.md

 ```
 Then, you can see a mesh representation of the input polygon on the screen.
 In the displayed mesh, the inner points (green points) are moving, so if the movement of the green points has converged, type "q" on the terminal to exit.
 Then, a mesh representation of the input polygon (e.g. pegasus_60_27.dat) is obtained.

-The format of a created mesh data is as follows.
+The format of a created mesh data is as follows:
 &nbsp; \- the number of boundary points, the number of inner points
 &nbsp; \- the x and y coordinates of the boundary points
 &nbsp; \- the x and y coordinates of the inner points